darekf77/typescript-npm-project/README.md

 # tnp

-project is a core part of  https://github.com/darekf77/firedev (tnp means "typescript-npm-project" -> first mame of firedev )
+this project is a core part of  https://github.com/darekf77/firedev (tnp means "typescript-npm-project" -> first mame of firedev )